taksh1507/-ArtistRoyaltyTracker/README.md

 [![Python 3.8+](https://img.shields.io/badge/Python-3.8%2B-blue.svg)](https://www.python.org/)
 [![Production Ready](https://img.shields.io/badge/Status-Production%20Ready-success.svg)]()

-**ArtistRoyaltyTracker** is a Python tool that cross-references Spotify artist catalogs with the MLC unclaimed works database to identify potential royalty recovery opportunities.
+**ArtistRoyaltyTracker** is a Python tool that cross-references Spotify artist catalogs with the MLC (Mechanical Licensing Collective) unclaimed works database to identify potential royalty recovery opportunities.

+### 🎯 What It Does

+This tool automates the process of finding unclaimed mechanical royalties by:

+- **Fetching Artist Catalogs**: Retrieves complete discography from Spotify API using artist names
+- **ISRC Matching**: Cross-references International Standard Recording Codes (ISRCs) against 40M+ unclaimed works in the MLC database
+- **Smart Analysis**: Uses optimized hash-based lookups for instant matching across massive datasets (6.7 GB)
+- **Detailed Reports**: Generates Excel reports with matched tracks, metadata, and actionable insights
+- **Memory Efficient**: Processes multi-gigabyte files using only 500 MB RAM through intelligent chunking

+### 💰 Why It Matters

+Millions of dollars in mechanical royalties go unclaimed each year.
+Artists, labels, and rights holders may be missing out on revenue from streaming services. **ArtistRoyaltyTracker** helps identify these opportunities by scanning the MLC's public database of unmatched works, potentially recovering thousands in unclaimed earnings.

 ---